Lamden/contracting-docs/docs/concepts/storage.md

 Returns the value that is stored at this Variable's state location.

-__NOTE:__ The converse applies to the `get` function.
+__NOTE:__ The converse applies to the `get` method.
 Simply setting a variable to the Variable object will just copy the reference, not the underlying data.

 ```python
 owner = Variable()